microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/upgrade.md

 ### `mgt-people-picker` doesn't show presence by default

-The default behavior of `mgt-people-picker` changes so that the user presence isn't shown unless the `show-presence` attribute or the `showPresence` property are set.
+The default behavior of `mgt-people-picker` changes so that the user presence isn't shown unless the `show-presence` attribute or the `showPresence` property is set.
 This change helps improve performance for applications that don't need to show presence and to embrace a least privileged approach.

 ## Microsoft Graph Toolkit v3.0